AIN365/ain365-template/README.md

 ## License

-Copyright (c) 2018 SAP SE or an SAP affiliate company.
-All rights reserved.
-This file is licensed under the Apache Software License, v.
-2 except as noted otherwise in the [LICENSE file](LICENSE).
+This project is licensed under the SAP SAMPLE CODE LICENSE AGREEMENT except as noted otherwise in the [LICENSE file](LICENSE).